-Our Developing Skilled Training Professionals Programme is specifically aimed at developing the skills of trainers, instructors, and facilitators, in the oil and gas industry.
+Our Developing Skilled Training Professionals Programme is specifically aimed at developing the skills of trainers, instructors, and facilitators.
 The event enables learners to operate throughout the complete training cycle and it is supported by individual assessments of competence.

 Identifying Training Needs

 - Describe the purpose and principles of training needs analysis and create a specification/outline for the training

 - Select and apply methods and techniques of collecting and information from individuals and across the organisation to enable accurate identification of training needs

 - Utilize the Seven C’s Framework to identify the learning requirements and needs of individuals